 (c) Procurement of various equipment

 The Group procures telecommunications equipment, network devices and so forth (including but not limited to mobile devices and radio equipment for mobile phone base stations).
 The Group has adopted a policy of procuring equipment from multiple suppliers, in principle.
-Even under this policy, the Group can be expected to remain heavily reliant on specific companies for equipment.
-The Group may be unable to switch suppliers or equipment in a timely manner without incurring substantial costs should problems occur with the procurement of equipment for which the Group is heavily reliant on specific companies.
+Even under this policy, the Group can be expected to remain heavily reliant on specific suppliers for equipment.
+The Group may be unable to switch suppliers or equipment in a timely manner without incurring substantial costs should problems occur with the procurement of equipment for which the Group is heavily reliant on specific suppliers.
 Such problems could include supply interruptions, delivery delays, order volume shortfalls and defects.
 Suppliers may also cease to provide the maintenance and inspection services required for telecommunications equipment to maintain performance.
 Either of these situations could impede the Group's provision of services, making it difficult to retain and acquire customers or cause the Group to incur additional costs for changing a supplier, or cause a decline in sales of telecommunications equipment.
 This could impact the Group's business development, financial position and results of operations.

-(a) Usage and infringement of the SoftBank brand
+g.
+Usage and infringement of the SoftBank brand

 Until fiscal year 2017, the Company had been paying a brand usage charge to SoftBank Group Corp. (the “Parent”), for using the SoftBank brand.
 The brand usage charge was calculated based on a certain formula in each fiscal year.